 We’re dedicating September to diversity on Beat.

-This week, Shonagh chats to Mindulee Seneviratne who became the first cultural head girl in her school in Wexford town.
-This is her story…
+Last time around, Shonagh chated to Mindulee Seneviratne who became the first cultural head girl in her school in Wexford town.
+This was her story…

 “Hi, my name is Mindulee Seneviratne and I was born in Sri Lanka before I came to Ireland in 2003 when I was around a year old.
 I started off in Gorey before I moved to Wexford town where I started my schooling journey.
 Starting off wasn’t very easy for my parents and I as we had come from a very different background and lifestyle but now I know that they left everything they had to start a new life for me and my little brother who was born here in Ireland.